 She currently serves on the Board of Directors for Make-A-Wish® Mid-Atlantic, Inc. Ms. Gallagher received her Juris Doctor from Georgetown University Law Center, cum laude, and her Bachelor of Arts from Princeton University, summa cum laude.

 Sherry Rexroad, Managing Director, is the Senior Product Strategist for the Global Real Asset Securities team.
 She joined BlackRock in 2012 as Co-Global Chief Investment Officer and Chair of the Investment Committee for the Global Real Estate Securities Group with 25 years of experience in real estate and real estate securities.

 Ms. Rexroad graduated from Haverford College and holds an MBA from The Wharton School, University of Pennsylvania.
-She sits on the BlackRock Americas Investment Stewardship Advisory Committee, the BlackRock Americas Research Commission Oversight Committee, and the BlackRock Equity Policy Oversight Committee.
-She also holds the Chartered Financial Analyst designation and is a member of the CFA Institute and NAREIT.
-She serves on the FTSE NAREIT Index Series Advisory Committee and she is a member of the Advisory Board for 'Fords in Finance and an active member of Wharton Women in Leadership.
+She sits on the BlackRock Americas Investment Stewardship Advisory Committee.
+She also holds the Chartered Financial Analyst designation and is a member of the CFA Institute.
+She serves on the FTSE Nareit Index Series Advisory Committee and she is a member of the Advisory Board of Governors for Nareit.
+She is Co-Chair of Nareit's Dividends through Diversity Initiative Steering Committee and is an active member of Wharton Women in Leadership.

 Sabastian advises worldwide and across industries, including technology, financial institutions, media, energy and natural resources, healthcare and pharmaceuticals, construction and manufacturing, real estate/REITs and consumer goods and retail.